mtjakobczyk/dns-toolkit/README.md

 2. **Non-authoritative Servers** (aka Caching Servers) answer queries using either its local cache or by quering other servers (listed in the local `/etc/resolv.conf`).
 The responses from other servers are cached for a given (TTL) time.

 Examples of available nameservers:
-- BIND
+- BIND (worldwide standard for Linux)
+- CoreDNS (used on Kubernetes)
+- F5 BIG-IP DNS
+- Microsoft DNS
 - dnsmasq
-- djbdns (open-sourced in 2001
+- djbdns

 ### BIND
 On Linux, the most common DNS software is **BIND** (`bind` package, `named` program).
 The configuration is stored in `/etc/named.conf`.